freenas/freenas-docs/userguide/tn_options.rst

 Shutdown
 --------

-If you click "Shutdown", you will receive the warning message shown in :numref:`Figure %s <shutdown1>` and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the %brand%
+If you click :guilabel:`Shutdown`, you will receive the warning message shown in
+:numref:`Figure %s <shutdown1>`
+and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the %brand%